-August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075 Expiration Date: 09/30/2020
+August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075

-LOW INCOME HOME ENERGY ASSISTANCE PROGRAM(LIHEAP)
+LOW INCOME HOME ENERGY ASSISTANCE PROGRAM(LIHEAP) MODEL PLAN SF - 424 - MANDATORY

+Section 9: Energy Suppliers, 2605(b)(7) - Assurance 7

+9.1 Do you make payments directly to home energy suppliers?

+Heating

+Cooling ⊙ Yes

+Crisis € Yes © No

+Are there exce eptions?
+Tyes No

+If yes, Describe.

-MODEL PLAN SF - 424 - MANDATORY Section 9: Energy Suppliers, 2605(b)(7) - Assurance 7 9.1 Do you make paym nents directly to home energy suppliers?
-Heating € Yes C No Cooling ⊙ Yes C No Crisis € Yes C No Are there exceptions ? ⊙ Yes ○ No energy vendor.
-On thos yments are issued to energy vendors.
-Occasionally, dual party warrants are issued and are made payable to the client and the se few occasions when utilities are included in the rent or sub-metered, warrants are issued directly to the client. soling and crisis clients whose energy source is WPO, Local Service Providers make payment directly to energy vendors.
-When a payment is m amount and approximate When a crisis, and/or utility companies, the Letters and the companies of the companies of the Letters and the companies of the client of the amount of assistance paid? ande directly to an energy vendor, the Local Service Provider sends the client a letter, advising them of the LIHEAP payment e date the benefit will be credited to the account. heating and cooling payment is made to an applicant with utilities included in rent, submetered utilities or with non-participating ocal Service Provider provides the client letter indicating the amount of the benfit and the utility company to be paid, if applicable. heating and cooling payment is made directly to an energy vendor, the vendor shows the amount of credit on the customer's bill, indicating that the paym the utility company to be ent was made by LIHEAP.
-The Local Service Provider provides the client with a letter indicating the amount of the benefit and e paid. that the home energy supplier will charge the eligible household, in the normal billing process, the difference between the energy and the amount of the payment? eating and cooling payment is made directly to an energy vendor, the vendor shows the amount of the credit on the customer's bill, and was made by LIHEAP.
-The Local Service Provider provides the client with a letter indicating the amount of the benefit and e paid.
-CSD evaluates the notifi ication process of LIHEAP payments during program evaluation.
-A different process is in place for Crisis payments, depending on whether the home energy supplier is a regulated utility or non-regulated one. audited by the California Public Utilites Comission (CPUC) to ensure that proper billing procedures are in place and the amount of are accurate.
+In most cases, direct payments are issued to energy vendors.
+Occasionally, dual party warrants are issued and are made payable to the client and the energy vendor.
+On those few occasions when utilities are included in the rent or sub-metered, warrants are issued directly to the client

+For those heating and cooling and crisis clients whose energy source is WPO, Local Service Providers make payment directly to energy vendors.

+9.2 How do you notify the client of the amount of assistance paid?

+- 1. When a payment is made directly to an energy vendor, the Local Service Provider sends the client a letter, advising them of the LIHEAP payment amount and approximate date the benefit will be credited to the account. - 2.
+When a crisis, and/or heating and cooling payment is made to an applicant with utilities included in rent, submetered utilities or with non-participating utility companies, the Local Service Provider provides the client letter indicating the amount of the benfit and the utility company to be paid, if applicable. - 3.
+When a crisis, and/or heating and cooling payment is made directly to an energy vendor, the vendor shows the amount of credit on the customer's bill, indicating that the payment was made by LIHEAP.
+The Local Service Provider provides the client with a letter indicating the amount of the benefit and the utility company to be paid.

+9.3 How do you assure that the home energy supplier will charge the eligible household, in the normal billing process, the difference between the actual cost of the home energy and the amount of the payment?

+When a crisis, and or heating and cooling payment is made directly to an energy vendor, the vendor shows the amount of the credit on the customer's bill, indicating that the payment was made by LIHEAP.
+The Local Service Provider provides the client with a letter indicating the amount of the benefit and the utility comapny to be paid.

+CSD evaluates the notification process of LIHEAP payments during program evaluation.

+A different process is in place for Crisis payments, depending on whether the home energy supplier is a regulated utility or non-regulated one.

+Regulated Utilities are audited by the California Public Utilites Comission (CPUC) to ensure that proper billing procedures are in place and the amount of the payments or credits are accurate.
 No modification of energy rates can occur without a public regulatory process, which is administered by the CPUC.

-For Non-Regulated ener rgy vendors: Local Service Provide each account. ers use a "Confirmation of Payment" form whereby the non-regulated energy vendors records the date and amount credited for 2.
-Local Service Provide ers are required to have each home energy supplier sign an assurance agreeing to the requirements of this section.
-Local Service
+For Non-Regulated energy vendors: